-Perhaps the most portable solar generator going, River mini is light, handheld, and comes in at 210 watt-hours.
-It’s almost like a giant power bank with AC wall outlets on the side for larger devices.
-It’s great for short trips, camping, or just to throw in your backpack.
+Perhaps the most portable solar generator going, River 2 is the smallest of the River 2 series and comes in at 256 watt-hours.
+It’s almost like a giant powerbank with AC, DC, and USB outlets to power your devices.
+It’s great for short trips, camping, or just to throw in your on-the-go bag.

 EcoFlow DELTA Pro